fostroll/mordl/README.md

 ```

 It is training pipeline for the UPOS tagger; pipelines for other taggers are
 identical.
-If you want train the model again to achieve, maybe, better
+If you want to train the model again without re-training word
-results, and you don't need to re-train word embeddings model anew, set the
+embeddings anew to possibly achieve better results, set the
 **word_emb_tune_params** to `None`.

-For more complete understanding of ***MorDL*** toolkit usage, refer to the
+For a more complete understanding of ***MorDL*** toolkit usage, refer to the
 Python notebook with pipeline examples in the `examples` directory of the
 ***MorDL*** GitHub repository.
-Also, the docs are available:
+Also, the detailed descriptions are available
+in the docs:

 [***MorDL*** Basics](https://github.com/fostroll/mordl/blob/master/doc/README_BASICS.md#start)